-He has studied at Royal Academy of Music in receipt of the Lena S. B. Pritchard Green Award and the Ismena Holland Prize.
+He has studied at the Royal Academy of Music in receipt of the Lena S. B. Pritchard Green Award and the Ismena Holland Prize.

-Arcaro has also been commissioned by solo performers and chamber groups such as cellist Sheku Kanneh-Mason and guitarist Plínio Fernandes, guitarists Vitor Noah, Giacomo Susani and Brad Johnson, the baroque ensemble Les Laurentines, the cello and flute duo Improv Indigo and many others.
-Rafael has worked through the Royal Academy with musicians and groups such acclaimed percussionist Colin Currie, pianist Zubin Kanga, the Chroma Ensemble, Tritium Trio, CoMA London and others; as well as having his music played by the Ensemble Modern in Festival de Campos do Jordão in Brazil.
+Rafael has enjoyed working with institutions such as the Royal Opera House in London in two occasions and the Royal Academy of Music’s Guitar Department; he is also a composer-in-residency with the Audentia Ensemble for which he has been commissioned to write 2 new chamber works by the end of 2021.
+Marino Arcaro has also been commissioned by solo performers and chamber groups such as international classical music star cellist Sheku Kanneh-Mason and guitarist Plínio Fernandes, guitarists Vitor Noah, Giacomo Susani and Brad Johnson, accordionist Iñigo Mikeleiz-Berrade, the baroque ensemble Les Laurentines, the cello-flute duo Improv Indigo, flute-guitar MerakiDuo among many others.
+Rafael has worked through the Royal Academy with musicians and groups such as acclaimed percussionist Colin Currie, pianist Zubin Kanga, the Chroma Ensemble, Tritium Trio, CoMA London and others; as well as having his music played by the Ensemble Modern in Festival de Campos do Jordão in Brazil.
 His music has also been featured in exhibitions around the world such as the nationwide Brazilian exhibition FILE in 2018.

 "H. Villa-Lobos and R. Marino-Arcaro, are the only composers who, although they're in their essence and above all great composers, also demonstrate a deep respect and vast knowledge about the guitar, allowing them to create music of the highest level to ennoble this instrument."